hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 Thanks for including all the design notes.

 [19:05:36](#ibh20FKo8ZMcswJ-2yCJaug01wGfcJznE5KCai2y-G4) <hiiamboris (NOT THIS ONE)>:
-Yeah, couldn't do otherwise Ì†ΩÌ∏â Too many different design aspects coming in touch with this.
+Yeah, couldn't do otherwise üòâ Too many different design aspects coming in touch with this.

 ## 23-Sep-2022